ConnortheFan/CSE-134-HW-5/README.md

     * Removed gap between page content and edge of web browser by changing body tag in styles.css

+    * Added padding to required areas so tags.html and certain headers looked nicer

 * Styled aboutme

     * Styled aboutme.html in aboutme.css to use centered flex column

     * Looks much nicer and viewable via scrolling

+    * Made fixes to make it compatable with dark mode